tompilo/defang/README.md

 # Defang

-This simple tools for defang the IP or URL using python
+This simple tool for defang the IP or URL using python

 ```
 tompilo@tompilo:/mnt/c/Users/tomy_/Documents/Knowledges/Python$ python3 defang.py